– General Information –

 In August 2018, he took down the €100,000 Super High Roller event at EPT Barcelona for €1.65 million.
 His other major live cashes include a 3rd place finish for €1.52 million in the €111,111 High Roller for one Drop at the 2017 WSOP Europe; as well as a 4th place finish in the $300K Aria Super High Roller Bowl for $1.6 million in May 2018.

-Mikita kept crushing in 2019 with a win of the Triton Poker Super High Roller Series Montenegro HK$750,000 Short Deck – Ante Only event for $1,694,397 in May and crushing the Aria Summer High Rollers with 3 wins and one 3rd place finish for a combined $750k in July.
+Mikita kept crushing in 2019 with a win of the Triton Poker Super High Roller Series Montenegro HK$750,000 Short Deck – Ante Only event for $1.694 million in May; and crushing the Aria Summer High Rollers with 3 wins and one 3rd place finish for a combined $750k in July.

 → World Series Of Poker ←

-That is quite odd for a poker player of his caliber, especially since, as he wrote in his partypoker blog post, winning the Main Event has been a dream of his since he was 16.
+2021 was the first time he cashed in a (usually) summer World Series in Las Vegas.
+It was quite late in his career, especially given the fact that he wrote in his partypoker blog post that winning the WSOP Main Event has been a dream of his since he was 16.

 → Live Cash Games ←